-NOTE: Chart has released REV 1, REV 2, and REV 3 versions of the H90-5200A indicator.
-After each calibration of the scale system and prior to returning to normal operation, the setpoint parameters must be either manually reentered (REV 1) or for the REV 2 and REV 3 units, the parameters are restored by pressing the "FUNC" key twice and then the "1" key.
-With the REV 2 and REV 3 units, the display will blank briefly then show "SEtPtS" and "rEStrd" to indicate that the parameters have been restored.
-If this does not occur, enter the REV 1 parameters as listed below.
-From that point forward, the parameters should be able to be restored by following the REV 2 / REV 3 restoration protocol listed above.
+NOTE: Chart has released REV 1 and REV 2 versions of the H90-5200A indicator.
+After each calibration of the scale system and prior to returning to normal operation, the setpoint parameters must be either manually reentered (REV 1) or for the REV 2 units, the parameters are restored by pressing the "FUNC" key twice and then the "1" key.
+With the REV 2 units, the display will blank briefly then show "SEtPtS" and "rEStrd" to indicate that the parameters have been restored.
+If this does not occur when the REV 2 restoration protocol is entered, enter the REV 1 parameters as listed below.
+From that point forward, the parameters should be able to be restored by following the REV 2 restoration protocol listed above.